Jellyfish: Life cycle

 Jellyfish have a complex life cycle which includes both sexual and asexual phases, with the medusa being the sexual stage in most instances.
 Sperm fertilize eggs, which develop into larval planulae, become polyps, bud into ephyrae and then transform into adult medusae.
 In some species certain stages may be skipped.

 Upon reaching adult size, jellyfish spawn regularly if there is a sufficient supply of food.
 In most species, spawning is controlled by light, with all individuals spawning at about the same time of day; in many instances this is at dawn or dusk.
 Jellyfish are usually either male or female (with occasional hermaphrodites).
 In most cases, adults release sperm and eggs into the surrounding water, where the unprotected eggs are fertilized and develop into larvae.
 In a few species, the sperm swim into the female's mouth, fertilizing the eggs within her body, where they remain during early development stages.
 In moon jellies, the eggs lodge in pits on the oral arms, which form a temporary brood chamber for the developing planula larvae.

 The planula is a small larva covered with cilia.
 When sufficiently developed, it settles onto a firm surface and develops into a polyp.
 The polyp generally consists of a small stalk topped by a mouth that is ringed by upward-facing tentacles.
 The polyps resemble those of closely related anthozoans, such as sea anemones and corals.
-The jellyfish polyp may be sessile, living on the bottom, boat hulls or other substrates, or it may be free-floating or attached to tiny bits of free-living plankton or rarely, fish or other invertebrates.
+The jellyfish polyp may be sessile, living on the bottom of boat hulls or other substrates, or it may be free-floating or attached to tiny bits of free-living plankton or rarely, fish or other invertebrates.
 Polyps may be solitary or colonial.
 Most polyps are only millimetres in diameter and feed continuously.
 The polyp stage may last for years.

 After an interval and stimulated by seasonal or hormonal changes, the polyp may begin reproducing asexually by budding and, in the Scyphozoa, is called a segmenting polyp, or a scyphistoma.
 Budding produces more scyphistomae and also ephyrae.
 Budding sites vary by species; from the tentacle bulbs, the manubrium (above the mouth), or the gonads of hydromedusae.
 In a process known as strobilation, the polyp's tentacles are reabsorbed and the body starts to narrow, forming transverse constrictions, in several places near the upper extremity of the polyp.
 These deepen as the constriction sites migrate down the body, and separate segments known as ephyra detach.
 These are free-swimming precursors of the adult medusa stage, which is the life stage that is typically identified as a jellyfish.
 The ephyrae, usually only a millimeter or two across initially, swim away from the polyp and grow.
 Limnomedusae polyps can asexually produce a creeping frustule larval form, which crawls away before developing into another polyp.
 A few species can produce new medusae by budding directly from the medusan stage.
 Some hydromedusae reproduce by fission.